-Second Life, by its very nature despotic (despotism having very little to do with the goodwill of the rulers, or the style of their rule).
+Second Life You-Know-Where, by its very nature despotic (despotism having very little to do with the goodwill of the rulers, or the style of their rule).
 Internal power struggles in the ruling group are the only politics, mock-democratic crowd mood sounding systems like the public JIRA notwithstanding.
-That is the status quo of Second Life’s burgeoning society.
+That is the status quo of Second Life You-Know-Where’s burgeoning society.

 RL history shows that evolving societies do not tolerate despotic regimes indefinitely.
 They either topple over, or evolve before they get toppled over.